ONSBigData/dcm-transcripts-new/readme.md

   - TraVis is a web app, written in JavaScript, using React, CSS, HTML ... (no Python)
   - TraVis is hosted on GitHub pages for this repo - https://onsbigdata.github.io/dcm-transcripts-new/travis/dist/index.html

 # TraGen

+TraGen - Transcript Generator, is written in Python.

+It is not only about generating transcripts, but also about evaluating the segmentation, diarization and transcription.

+The main idea is that we have implementations of:
+- segmentation
+- diarization
+- transcription

+All of these can then be chained to form a *pipeline*, e.g. the only working implemented pipeline is "ina-dummy-aws", meaning
+- INA speech segmenting
+- dummy diarization (diarizing only based on sex information from INA)
+- AWS transcribing

+The file `ina_dummy_aws.py` can then be simply run (given correct setup

 ## Installation